This article was revised and updated on 27th May 2017.

 You should see a mostly dark blue login page.
 In the middle is a “Performance Warning” about SQLite.
 Ignore that.
 Near the top it says “Create an admin account”.
 Think of a user name and password and type them into the boxes provided.
 Then click on the “Finish Setup” button.

-…Wait for a couple of minutes while Nextcloud competes the installation.
-During this time, Nextcloud creates more files and directories in our data directory, and it puts a database in there too.
+…Wait for a couple of minutes while Nextcloud completes the installation.
+During this time, Nextcloud creates more files and directories in our data directory, and it puts a SQLite database in there too.
+SQLite is a good choice if your Nextcloud implementation will be small with only a few users.
+It offers a good balance between speed and reliability.
+For larger installations, eg. in the enterprise, I would recommend using a MySQL database instead.
+Using MySQL is beyond the scope of this document.

 Hey Presto!
-After a after a short delay, you should see the Nextcloud intro page with the slogan “a safe home for all your data”.
+After a delay of 2 minutes or so, you should see the Nextcloud intro page with the slogan “a safe home for all your data”.
 Click the cross at the top right of the dialogue to dismiss it.
 You should now be looking at the main Nextcloud “Files” page.
 There you can see a couple of folders, a Nextcloud MP4 video file, and a PDF Manual.

 That is the end of the procedure for installing Nextcloud.
 Your Nextcloud installation should now be fully working.
 I hope this guide was easy to follow and not too long or fiddly.